 The curriculum for an associate degree in finance is designed to give students ample knowledge of key financial concepts.
 Typically, coursework includes topics like corporate finance and investments, as well as budgeting and forecasting models.
 In addition to traditional classroom instruction, there may be lab experiences where students get hands-on practice with financial software applications.
 Many programs also offer internship opportunities that allow students to gain real-world experience in their chosen area of finance while earning college credits at the same time.

-Online Bachelors Degree in Finance (BS)
+Online Bachelors Degree in Finance (BS or B.Fin)

 A bachelor's degree in finance can open the door to a variety of career opportunities.
 Students will become knowledgeable in the areas of financial analysis, financial management, investment strategies, and international finance.
 They will learn how to evaluate investments and develop the skills necessary to reach their financial objectives.
 Courses may include corporate finance, banking and securities analysis, derivatives markets, investment management, taxation laws and regulations, private equity analysis, and portfolio theory, among others.
 Graduates are prepared for roles such as credit analyst or financial advisor, as well as entry-level positions in the banking industry or other business environments.